Best Western Plus City Centre/Centre-Ville

 Our downtown location, unbeatable rates and quality amenities make staying at our Quebec City hotel an easy choice.

 Enjoy free Internet and a relaxing dip in our indoor pool.
 We understand that even if you're here for business, you deserve a Quebec City hotel that puts your comfort first.
-Close to the old city and numerous events, it's easy to get anywhere, whether it's a meeting, family reunion, tradeshow or top attractions.
+Located 15 minutes walk from the old city and close to numerous events, it's easy to get anywhere, whether it's a meeting, family reunion, tradeshow or top attractions.
 Hotels in Quebec City are known for hospitality, but we go beyond with the best service, quality and amenities.

 For hotels in downtown Quebec City surrounded by some of the top attractions in the province our property is the perfect choice.
-Colisee Pepsi is nearby, and the cruise terminal is a short drive from our property.
+Videotron Center and the cruise terminal are a short drive from our property.
 If you're docking in town and looking for a comfortable, cool and spacious place to stay, our Quebec City hotel delivers.
 If a tradeshow is what brings you to town, just minutes away is our Quebec City Convention Centre hotel.

 We are close to the train and bus station, so using public transportation has never been easier.
 Our hotel in Quebec is designed to make your stay as smooth as possible.
 Enjoy free Internet and free local calls, which is especially enjoyed by business travelers.
 Our location is close to the offices of Ubisoft, CGI, Le Soleil and numerous other businesses and agencies.

 Located in the downtown area, the best of the city is at your doorstep.
 We're a pet-friendly Quebec City hotel, because we understand that the whole family being together is what makes a trip special.
-BWR members and AAA members will feel right at home, and we're a green hotel so there's no worry over your carbon footprint.
+Best Western Reward members and CAA/AAA members will feel right at home, and we're a green hotel so there's no worry over your carbon footprint.
 Promotions and packages are available for a number of guests.
 Can we do anything more to help you enjoy your stay?
 Simply ask one of our friendly staff members.

-Book a room at BEST WESTERN PLUS City Centre/Centre-Ville today and enjoy the best rates!
-Enjoy your stay.
+Book a room at Best Western Plus City Centre/Centre-Ville today and enjoy the best rates!

 Hotel Amenities & Services